-23. The by-catch in the South African EEZ consists predominantly of macrourids, the majority of which are caught in the Subarea 58.7 sector of the EEZ.
+22. The by-catch in the South African EEZ consists predominantly of macrourids, the majority of which are caught in the Subarea 58.7 sector of the EEZ.
 The maximum catch of 46 tonnes of macrourids, reported in 2007 (Table 3), equates to 21% of the catch of the target species reported in that year.

-24. In 2016, 19 tonnes of macrourids and 1 tonne of rajids were reported from the South African EEZ (Table 3).
+23. In 2017, by-catch of 10 tonnes of macrourids and 1 tonne of rajids was reported from the South African EEZ (Table 3).